Telomere Testing (TeloTest)

-“I highly recommend the TeloYears testing and program to better understand your cellular age based on your current telomere length.”
+“I highly recommend the TeloTest testing and program to better understand your cellular age based on your current telomere length.”

 Dr. John Westerdahl